awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-scalingpolicy-predictivescalingconfiguration.md

  `PredictiveScalingConfiguration` is a property of the [AWS::AutoScaling::ScalingPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-policy.html) resource that specifies a predictive scaling policy for Amazon EC2 Auto Scaling\.

-For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html) in the *Amazon EC2 Auto Scaling API Reference* and [Predictive scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-predictive-scaling.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Predictive scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-predictive-scaling.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-autoscaling-scalingpolicy-predictivescalingconfiguration-syntax"></a>